christroutner/docker-ubuntu-blockbook/README.md

 This container configures Blockbook to run as a single-threaded process.
 This is the only way to ensure that Blockbook does not corrupt its own database, which it has a tendency to do when running in multithreaded mode.
 This will make the initial sync pretty slow.
-When fully synced, Blockbook will consume about *130 GB* of data.
+When fully synced, Blockbook will consume over *130 GB* of data.

 - Data is saved in the [data](data) directory.